 “It’s the normal operations of network optimization,” Henderson said.
 “It’s not a senate thing.”

-The blocks mainly affect websites hosting games, which was slowing down Pierce’s wireless network and were put into place starting Nov.
+The blocks mainly affect websites hosting games, which was slowing down Pierce’s wireless network as well as sites of an adult nature like videoshd, the blocking was put into place starting Nov.
 14, according to Henderson.

 “Mostly the games are the ones that are chewing up our bandwidth,” Henderson said.
 “Our campus bandwidth was being consumed by all the proliferation of games being played around campus.